SkygearIO/features/features/101-design-webhooks/design.md

 ## Timeout of a `SYNC` hook

 A `SYNC` hook is considered failed if it can't response within 5 seconds.
+Where the value of timeout is configurable of each webhook (up to 10 seconds).

 ## Retry mechanism

-If a request got
+If a request (both `SYNC` and `ASYNC` hook) got

 - 503 Services Unavailable
 - 429 Too Many Requests